-- · revenue recognition;
+- revenue recognition;

 - · research and development costs; and

 - stock-based compensation.

-There have been no material changes in our critical accounting policies and significant judgements and estimates during the nine months ended September 30, 2016, as compared to those disclosed in "Management's Discussion and Analysis of Financial Conditions and Results of Operations - Critical Accounting Policies and Significant Judgments and Estimates" included in our 2015 Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission, or SEC, on March 8, 2016.
+There have been no material changes in our critical accounting policies and significant judgements and estimates during the three months ended March 31, 2017, as compared to those disclosed in "Management's Discussion and Analysis of Financial Conditions and Results of Operations - Critical Accounting Policies and Significant Judgments and Estimates" included in our 2016 Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission, or SEC, and with the securities commissions in British Columbia, Alberta and Ontario, or the Canadian Securities Commissions, on March 8, 2017.
 We believe that the accounting policies discussed in the Annual Report are critical to understanding our historical and future performance, as these policies relate to the more significant areas involving management's judgments and estimates.